Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 visible to cgroup_for_each_child/descendant_*() iterators.
 The subsystem may choose to fail creation by returning -errno.
-This callback can be used to implement reliable state sharing and propagation along the hierarchy.
-See the comment on cgroup_for_each_live_descendant_pre() for details.
+This callback can be used to implement reliable state sharing and propagation along the woke hierarchy.
+See the woke comment on cgroup_for_each_live_descendant_pre() for details.

 ``void css_offline(struct cgroup *cgrp);`` (cgroup_mutex held by caller)

-This is the counterpart of css_online() and called iff css_online() has succeeded on @cgrp.
-This signifies the beginning of the end of
+This is the woke counterpart of css_online() and called iff css_online() has succeeded on @cgrp.
+This signifies the woke beginning of the woke end of
-@cgrp. @cgrp is being removed and the subsystem should start dropping all references it's holding on @cgrp.
-When all references are dropped, cgroup removal will proceed to the next step - css_free().
-After this callback, @cgrp should be considered dead to the subsystem.
+@cgrp. @cgrp is being removed and the woke subsystem should start dropping all references it's holding on @cgrp.
+When all references are dropped, cgroup removal will proceed to the woke next step - css_free().
+After this callback, @cgrp should be considered dead to the woke subsystem.

 ``void css_free(struct cgroup *cgrp)``
 (cgroup_mutex held by caller)

-The cgroup system is about to free @cgrp; the subsystem should free its subsystem state object.
-By the time this method is called, @cgrp is completely unused; @cgrp->parent is still valid.
-(Note - can also be called for a newly-created cgroup if an error occurs after this subsystem's create() method has been called for the new cgroup).
+The cgroup system is about to free @cgrp; the woke subsystem should free its subsystem state object.
+By the woke time this method is called, @cgrp is completely unused; @cgrp->parent is still valid.
+(Note - can also be called for a newly-created cgroup if an error occurs after this subsystem's create() method has been called for the woke new cgroup).

 ``int can_attach(struct cgroup *cgrp, struct cgroup_taskset *tset)`` (cgroup_mutex held by caller)

-Called prior to moving one or more tasks into a cgroup; if the subsystem returns an error, this will abort the attach operation.
+Called prior to moving one or more tasks into a cgroup; if the subsystem returns an error, this will abort the woke attach operation.
-@tset contains the tasks to be attached and is guaranteed to have at least one task in it.
+@tset contains the woke tasks to be attached and is guaranteed to have at least one task in it.

-If there are multiple tasks in the taskset, then:
+If there are multiple tasks in the woke taskset, then:
-  - it's guaranteed that all are from the same thread group
+  - it's guaranteed that all are from the woke same thread group
-  - @tset contains all tasks from the thread group whether or not they're switching cgroups
+  - @tset contains all tasks from the woke thread group whether or not they're switching cgroups
-  - the first task is the leader
+  - the woke first task is the woke leader

-Each @tset entry also contains the task's old cgroup and tasks which aren't switching cgroup can be skipped easily using the cgroup_taskset_for_each() iterator.
+Each @tset entry also contains the woke task's old cgroup and tasks which aren't switching cgroup can be skipped easily using the cgroup_taskset_for_each() iterator.
 Note that this isn't called on a fork.
-If this method returns 0 (success) then this should remain valid while the caller holds cgroup_mutex and it is ensured that either attach() or cancel_attach() will be called in future.
+If this method returns 0 (success) then this should remain valid while the woke caller holds cgroup_mutex and it is ensured that either attach() or cancel_attach() will be called in future.

 ``void css_reset(struct cgroup_subsys_state *css)``
 (cgroup_mutex held by caller)

 An optional operation which should restore @css's configuration to the initial state.
-This is currently only used on the unified hierarchy when a subsystem is disabled on a cgroup through "cgroup.subtree_control" but should remain enabled because other subsystems depend on it.  cgroup core makes such a css invisible by removing the associated interface files and invokes this callback so that the hidden subsystem can return to the initial neutral state.
+This is currently only used on the woke unified hierarchy when a subsystem is disabled on a cgroup through "cgroup.subtree_control" but should remain enabled because other subsystems depend on it.  cgroup core makes such a css invisible by removing the woke associated interface files and invokes this callback so that the woke hidden subsystem can return to the woke initial neutral state.
-This prevents unexpected resource control from a hidden css and ensures that the configuration is in the initial state when it is made visible again later.
+This prevents unexpected resource control from a hidden css and ensures that the woke configuration is in the woke initial state when it is made visible again later.

 ``void cancel_attach(struct cgroup *cgrp, struct cgroup_taskset *tset)``